flyable4472/vanilla_nu/README.md

 - Add zooming to client side mods if possible

 # Changelogs
+## v0.3
+- Added Server Sleep to replace Multiplayer Sleep from Vanilla Tweak (Will need testing since it seems to be just a game rule change, will want to see if we can override that with config)
+- Added Shulkers Drop Two Shells to replace Double Shulker Shells from Vanilla Tweak

 ## v0.2
 - Added Xaero's Map Server Utils for stopping certain minimap options from working when needed
 - Added Uncrafting Recipes to replace the unpacking recipes in Vanilla Tweaks for auto update